Sarah-A/training_dot_net/Azure/AzureAuthTestApp/AzureAuthTestApp/readme.md

 __To Redeploy app:__
 > az webapp up

+### Add Identity Providers
+1. In Azure Portal, find your `app -> Authentication -> Add Identity Provider`
+2. Enter your application's Client Id and Secret Id (see your application in Azure Portal -> Certificates and Secrets to see them)

 ### Add Users:
 1. In `Azure Portal -> Microsoft Entra ID -> Users` - Add User